Cookies

 Our Objectives

-Our Regenerative Design Tool takes two fundamental imperatives of doughnut economics - respecting planetary boundaries, and supporting the social foundation -
+Our Regenerative Design Tool takes two fundamental imperatives of Kate Raworth’s pioneering ‘Doughnut Economics’ - respecting planetary boundaries, and supporting the social foundation - and builds upon these with four design objectives.
+These are...

-2.Ensuring Responsible Resource UseAs a species we are living beyond the planet's capacity.
+2.Responsible Resource UseAs a species we are living beyond the planet's capacity.
 Our demand is matched by our impact.

-4.Building Healthy NeighbourhoodsThe places we live, work and play, shape who we are as humans.
+3.Building Healthy NeighbourhoodsThe places we live, work and play, shape who we are as humans.

 An illustration representing 'Stewarding Healthy and Abundant Life'

-Step 1Identify Project Opportunities Big Moves
+Step 1Identify Opportunities and Big Moves

 Step 2Identify Synergies and Reinforcing Loops

-Step 1 of the Regenerative Design Tool
+Step 1 of the Planit Regenerative Design Tool

 Standing up to the urgent challenges of today requires deep innovation in the way we create the places of tomorrow.